 BIOL3001 Neuroanatomy 42.0 Hours

-This course introduces the student to the normal structure and function of the nervous system and its divisions.
-Neurological assessment will be examined in more depth and clinical strategies will be presented.
-Recent theories on pain and its presentations will be addressed.
+In this course, students are introduced to the normal structure and function of the nervous system and its divisions.
+Students examine more in depth theNeurological assessment.
+Clinical strategies are presented.
+Recent theories on pain and its presentations are addressed.